 - Site Survey

 Surveyors study the land before any earth is moved to understand its current shape and elevation.
 They use tools like GPS and laser levels to map out the site’s highs and lows.
-This detailed survey helps engineers decide precisely where to cut and where to fill, ensuring the final surface will be level and stable.
+This detailed survey helps engineers decide precisely where to cut and where to fill to ensure the final surface is level and stable.

 - Planning and Design